adrn/gala/docs/coordinates/index.rst

 Getting Started
 ===============

-The functions in this subpackage make use of the coordinates subpackage in Astropy, :mod:`astropy.coordinates`.
-Currently available are functions to:
+The core functions in this subpackage provide support to:

 - Convert Galactocentric, cartesian velocities to heliocentric proper motion and radial velocities.